Skip to main content

 When researching where to pursue your advanced degree, be sure to find a program with a breadth of coursework that hones your ability to research, analyze and solve real-world challenges.

-It’s also valuable to find a university that provides instructors who are also professionals in the field who can share their firsthand experience in criminal justice.
-Look for a program that perhaps includes adjunct faculty who have worked in law enforcement, as an attorney or at a federal agency level.
+It’s also valuable to find a university with instructors who are professionals in the field and can share firsthand experience in criminal justice.

 “One thing we do really well at SNHU is that we hire movers and shakers in the career fields as adjuncts,” Bynum said.
 “They’re the cream of the crop: Leaders with practical experience, FBI agency leaders, chiefs of police."